 Do you want to write book reviews?
 If sharing the latest book releases with other readers and getting the word out about all the books you love is something that excites you, then writing book reviews could be the way to go.

-As a book reviewer, you will also have to choose whether to review all kinds of books that you read or focus on a specific genre, such as science fiction or romance novels.
+As a book reviewer, you will also have to choose to review all kinds of books you read or focus on a specific genre, such as science fiction or romance novels.

 Idea #2: Book Recommendations

 While book reviews are an essential part of book blogging, they aren’t the only aspect you can focus on.
 Writing book recommendations is another route you can take.